ModanwalPriti06/MongoDB-NOTES/README.md

 It integrates with other cloud services, such as AWS, Google Cloud Platform, and Azure, making it easier to build complete cloud-based applications.

+---
+# Interview Question

+1. What are the differences between find() and findOne() in MongoDB?
+ 1. find()
+    - Purpose: It is used to retrieve multiple documents from a collection that match a given query.
+    - Return: It returns a cursor, which can be iterated over, and eventually gives you an array of documents that meet the criteria.
+    - Usage: You can use find() when you expect multiple documents to match the query.
+2. findOne():
+    - Purpose: It retrieves only the first document that matches the query.
+    - Return: It directly returns a single document (the first one that matches the query) or null if no document is found.
+    - Usage: You can use findOne() when you need only one document from the collection that matches the criteria.